Emergency Room Errors

 The following injuries often occur due to emergency room error:

-Emergency rooms are amongst the most stressful environments possible.
+Emergency rooms are among the most stressful environments possible.
 As physicians attempt to treat every patient possible, mistakes occur along the way.

 Contact a Personal Injury Lawyer CT

-If you or a loved one has been injured due to the negligence of an emergency room, a personal injury lawyer CT is prepared to guide you through the legal process.
+If you or a loved one has been injured due to the negligence of an emergency room, a personal injury lawyer Connecticut is prepared to guide you through the legal process.

-To learn more, simply fill out a Free Case Review form on this page and get started on your path to recovery.
+To learn more, simply fill out a Free Case Evaluation form on this page and get started on your path to recovery.